Spider veins, bumps, cellulite - a tribute to connective tissue

 Cold showers.

-Showering your legs in cold water every day promotes blood circulation, which gets the veins moving properly.
+Showering your legs in cold water every day promotes blood circulation, which in turn stimulates the veins.

 Raise your legs.